 Once the filling mixture has finished cooking, press the “Cancel” button on the Instant Pot and using hotpads, carefully remove the inner pot and place on a pot holder.
 Add the salt, pepper, oregano and thyme to the inner pot and stir to mix thoroughly.

 Preheat broiler and plate oven rack to the top position.
-While the broiler preheats, using a slotted spoon, spoon the filling mixture into a casserole dish (I use an 8″x 11″ 2-quart baking dish) and spread evenly in the dish.
+While the broiler preheats, using a slotted spoon, spoon the filling mixture into a casserole dish (I use an 8″ x 11″ glass baking dish) and spread evenly in the dish.
 Scoop the potatoes onto the filling and spread evenly with a spatula.
 Broil for 5 minutes, watching carefully to avoid burning.
 Remove from the oven once the potatoes are a bit crusty on the top and the juices in the meat mixture are bubbling.
 Serve and enjoy!